 By default, SILCS FragMaps are in the MAP grid file format.
 However, this file format is not supported in MOE.
-Please see FragMaps in MOE for detailed instructions on how to visualize FragMaps using MOE.
+Please see FragMaps in MOE for detailed instructions on creating FragMaps in a MOE-compatible format.

 6.8 How do I handle phosphorylated amino acids?